 - These detentions will only ever be used in exceptional circumstances and if deemed appropriate by a member of the Senior Leadership Team. - These detentions will be used for repeated negative behaviour displayed either inside or outside the classroom, refusal to attend stage 2 etc. - We will give parents 24-hours' notice in most cases.

-Student Exclusions Policy [active link]
+Student suspension and permanent exclusion Policy [active link]

-Student exclusions will be used in accordance with the prevalent government guidance: Exclusions from maintained schools, academies and pupil referral units in England 2017 [link]
+Student suspension which is fixed term, and permanent exclusions will be used in accordance with the prevalent government guidance:

+Exclusions from maintained schools, academies and pupil referral units in England 2017.